jundl77/auto-format/README.md

 In addition to indenting lines, formatSnippet takes a selection and an offset.

-The selection consists of one or two lines which should be "highlighted" in the code.
-For example the method that you would like to show off.
+The selection consists of one or several lines which should be "highlighted" in the code.
+For example the line that you would like to show off.
 The offset defines the number of lines above and below the selection.

-From them the start and end of the snippet is calculated, and the method intelligently cuts out the snippet out of the original codebase.
-'Intelligently' means the method always tries to return the method and only the method of the selection.
-If the method is too big, only a part of the method will be shown, but outside this method (i.e. other methods etc.) are cut away.
+The start and end of the snippet is calculated from the selection start, end and the offset. `formatSnippet` intelligently cuts the snippet out of the original codebase.
+'Intelligently' means the method always tries to cut out only the method out of the selection.
+If the method is too big, only a part of the method will be cut out, but lines outside this method (i.e. other methods etc.) are cut away unless they comment that method.

 ##### -- Parameters:
 `indentToken` : The token used to indent lines (e.g. 2 or 4 spaces).